 Selenium is an important mineral which acts as an antioxidant, by helping remove free radicals from the body, as well having roles in fertility and the immune response.
-With this in mind, it again makes sense to ensure that the selenium which is included in Baileys Racing feeds is as available as possible to the horse which is why we use Sel-Plex ® .
-This is what is known as a “seleno-yeast”, where the selenium is attached to yeast cells and, as such, is more readily absorbed by the body than “conventional” inorganic forms of the mineral.
+With this in mind, it again makes sense to ensure that the selenium which is included in Baileys Racing feeds is as available as possible to the horse which is why we use organic selenium .
+This is where the selenium is attached to yeast cells and, as such, is more readily absorbed by the body than “conventional” inorganic forms of the mineral.

 Like Selenium, Vitamin E has powerful antioxidant properties and is also involved in immunity and fertility.
 Baileys use a combination of natural and synthetic sources to ensure that this important vitamin is highly bio-available so that the horse can absorb as much as possible from the feed.

 The greater the demands placed on the body, such as those of ongoing training and racing, the greater the need for antioxidants to counteract free radicals produced in the horse’s body.
-Baileys Racing feeds are formulated to provide levels of antioxidant support to match the increased requirements of horses in training and, through the use of sophisticated bio-available ingredients, like Sel-Plex ® and Bioplex ® minerals, to ensure that these antioxidants are readily absorbed and utilised.
+Baileys Racing feeds are formulated to provide levels of antioxidant support to match the increased requirements of horses in training and, through the use of sophisticated bio-available ingredients, to ensure that these antioxidants are readily absorbed and utilised.

 This mineral plays an important role in muscle function and the structural integrity of bone as well as certain enzymatic reactions and the transmission of nerve impulses.
 As levels of this, and other minerals, are declining in today’s pasture and forages, Baileys ensure that all their feeds are formulated to account for this and their importance to the health of the horse.